melodee-project/melodee-next/docs/MEDIA_WORKFLOW_REFACTOR.md

 **Priority**: High - Architectural Fix
 **Context**: Alpha Development - No migration needed, can recreate database

-## Coding Agent Template
-> Act as a Senior Go/TypeScript Engineer.

-Your goal is to implement Phase 1: Core Foundation of the Media Workflow Refactor as specified in MEDIA_WORKFLOW_REFACTOR.md.

-Context:

-Project Status: Alpha.
-Do not write migration scripts.
-You are authorized to modify 001_schema.sql directly and drop/recreate the database.
-Primary Reference: Read MEDIA_WORKFLOW_REFACTOR.md carefully, especially the "Implementation Phase 1" section and the "Appendix: Terminology Refactor Checklist".
-Core Tasks:

-Schema & Terminology Refactor:

-SQL: Rewrite 001_schema.sql to remove the melodee_ prefix from all tables and rename melodee_songs → tracks.
-Remove the quarantine_records table.
-Codebase: Perform a global refactor replacing "Song" with "Track" in Go models, handlers, services, and Frontend types (preserve "Song" only for OpenSubsonic XML output/API compatibility).
-Models: Update all GORM structs to match the new non-prefixed table names.
-SQLite Scanning Engine:

-Implement the scanned_files SQLite schema described in the docs.
-Create a high-performance file walker (using a worker pool) to scan inbound.
-Implement the Two-Stage Album Grouping Algorithm (Normalization/Hash + Year Vote) as defined in the documentation.
-Create a CLI entry point (e.g., cmd/scan-inbound/main.go) to run a scan and generate the SQLite DB.
-Definition of Done:

-The project builds successfully (go build [source](http://_vscodecontentref_/5).).
-The database schema is clean (no melodee_ prefixes).
-The CLI tool runs, scans files, and produces a valid SQLite database with correctly grouped albums.
-Existing tests pass (after
-being updated for the "Track" refactor).

 ## Implementation Status

 ### Phase 1: Core Foundation